Left regular representations of Garside categories II. Finiteness properties of topological full groups: Introduction

 $\C$ is constructed explicitly as a category of bisections of our groupoid (see \S~\ref{ss:GPD_LCSC} and \S~\ref{s:CatBisGar}).
+The construction of $\C$ is interesting on its own right as similar constructions led to a better understanding of group homology for topological full groups \cite{Li22}.
 Theorem~\ref{intro:Gars} is proved in \S~\ref{s:GarsCat-TFG} (see Corollary~\ref{cor:thmA}), where the reader will find more explanations and details.
 We restrict to the case of small categories $\fC$ with finite set of objects $\fC^0$ for convenience and because this is required for the applications we have in mind.
 The point about Theorem~\ref{intro:Gars} is that it allows us to apply tools for Garside categories as in \cite{Deh15} in the study of topological full groups. \pars

 For example, Theorem~\ref{intro:Gars} allows us to solve the word problem for topological full groups of the form $\bmF(I_l \ltimes \partial \Omega)$. \begin{introcor} Assume that we are in the same situation as in Theorem~\ref{intro:Gars}.
 Suppose that there exists a computable $=^*$-map for $\fS^{\sharp}$.
 Then $\bmF(I_l \ltimes \partial \Omega)$ has decidable word problem. \end{introcor} \nopar